idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/cpp/02_scope.md

 ## References to the Rescue

-A reference is an alternative name for an object (Stroustrup), think of it as an alias for the original variable
+A reference is an alternative name for an object (Stroustrup), like an alias for the original variable

 ```cpp